 Because wedding and engagement rings are so symbolic, and because they often evoke difficult emotions, many people hide them in jewelry boxes when a relationship has ended.
 Out of sight, out of mind!
 Once some time has passed, it’s time to make new memories – and when you redesign old jewelry, those diamonds, precious stones, and glowing metals can become part of your new life.
 We hope you enjoy these inspirational ideas for old wedding rings!

 Popular Ways to Redesign Wedding Rings after Divorce

-There are lots of ways to redesign wedding rings, and what you do will depend greatly on whether you want to use the stones only, or also incorporate the metal into your new work of art.
+There are lots of ways to redesign wedding rings, and what you do will depend greatly on whether you want to use the stones only, or incorporate the metal into your new work of art as well.
 You can also purchase additional stones to add to the design so that it’s something completely different that reflects your life now.

 Where to Find Ideas for Old Wedding Rings

 Books, magazines, and the internet are great places to find ideas for making your old wedding and/or engagement rings new again.
 Pinterest is an excellent source of inspiration for all kinds of designs, and it offers the additional advantage of allowing you to create a gallery where you can keep your ideas while you’re making up your mind about how to redesign your wedding ring after divorce.

 Whether you want to turn a wedding ring into a pendant or use the stones to create a knockout right-hand ring celebrating your freedom, be sure to spend some time researching designs so that your “new” jewelry is exactly what you want.
 With the help of a talented jeweler, your old wedding rings redesigned will take on new life!

 What if you can’t find a design that appeals to you?
 There are other ways to reinvent your wedding or engagement ring.
 Selling it is always an option, and it frees up cash that you can use to travel, pay off a credit card, have some remodeling done on your house, or invest in yourself another way.